Blood Ties (Homicide: Life on the Street): Part one

 Pembleton (Andre Braugher) and Bayliss (Kyle Secor) return to the homicide unit after a rotation in robbery, only to find the highest murder clearance rate in five years.
-A delighted Gee (Yaphet Kotto) credits much of the success to the new detectives Stuart Gharty (Peter Gerety) and, particularly, Laura Ballard (Callie Thorne).
+A delighted Gee (Yaphet Kotto) credits much of the success to the new detectives Stuart Gharty (Peter Gerety) and Laura Ballard (Callie Thorne).
 Lewis (Clark Johnson) asks Gee for a different partner, but dodges questions about problems with his old partner Kellerman (Reed Diamond); Gee assigns him to Falsone (Jon Seda), one of the newer detectives, and Kellerman is partnered with Munch (Richard Belzer).

-That evening, Gee attends a black-tie dinner honoring his friend Felix Wilson (James Earl Jones), a wealthy businessman and respected Baltimore philanthropist.
-In that same hotel, a woman is found beaten to death in the men's bathroom, and Pembleton and Bayliss are called to investigate.
+That evening, Gee attends a black-tie dinner honoring his friend Felix Wilson (James Earl Jones), a wealthy businessman and philanthropist.
+At the hotel where the event is being held, a woman is found beaten to death in the men's bathroom; Pembleton and Bayliss are called to investigate.
 Felix and his wife Regina (Lynne Thigpen) see the body and identify her as Melia Brierre, a Haitian expatriate working as one of their domestic workers.
-The Wilsons leave after only brief interviews, and Pembleton becomes agitated when Bayliss asks whether Pembleton went easy on them because of his respect for Wilson's contributions to the African American community.
+The Wilsons leave after only brief interviews, and Pembleton becomes agitated when Bayliss asks whether he went easy on them because of his respect for Wilson's contributions to the African-American community.